Overview

 The WSG Coastal Resilience Fellowship is funded by the Climate Resilience Regional Challenge through the Department of Commerce and the National Oceanic and Atmospheric Administration.
 Please be advised that this fellowship program is contingent upon the availability and allocation of federal funds.

-Please see a recording of a host organization information session regarding the Coastal Resilience Fellowship below.
+Recording of a 2025 host organization information session below.

 For Hosts – Application & Interest Form

-• Host Organization Eligibility: Tribes, local nonprofits, municipalities, special districts, conservation districts, and other local entities working on projects focused on coastal resilience on the Pacific Coast
+- Host Organization Eligibility: Tribes, local nonprofits, municipalities, special districts, conservation districts, and other local entities working on projects focused on coastal resilience along WA’s coastlines.
+State and federal entities are not eligible for this fellowship.

-• Interest Form: For potential host organizations that may be working on coastal resilience projects, but aren’t sure or ready to apply as a host, please share your interest via the below form.
-Feel free also to reach out to the WSG Resilience Fellowship Specialist, Becky Bronstein, at beckyb23@uw.edu, to discuss opportunities.
+- Interest & Nomination Form: For potential host organizations that may be working on coastal resilience projects, but aren’t sure or ready to apply as a host, please share your interest via the below form.
+You may also nominate other organizations who you feel may be a great fit as a host.

 It’s at no cost to the host organization to host a fellow.
 If a host organization may have funds available to support equipment, travel, or professional development opportunities, they are always welcome, but not required.